VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 }
 ```

-To retrieve an **Order** instance, a registrant must provide her email
+To retrieve an **Order** instance, a Registrant must provide her email
 address and the order access code.
 The system will use these two items
 to locate the correct order.
 This logic is part of the read-side.